Revolutionizing waste management in space

 A dirty secret in space travel is that astronauts have been known to use diapers while wearing spacesuits.
 However, a new design promises to recycle valuable water while also offering a more hygienic approach to spacewalks.

 When inside the International Space Station, astronauts use a Urine Processor Assembly to recover water from pee by vacuum distillation, according to NASA.
-Because water is so important, life support systems try to recover over 98% of the water that crew brings.
+Because water is so important, life support systems try to recover over 98% of the water that the crew brings.

 Life support

 Outside the spacecraft, spacewalks may take many hours, and astronauts wear “maximum absorbency garments”.
 As explained here, these MAGs have been in use since the 1970s and are made of many layers of superabsorbent polymer.
-To put it briefly, everything that is inside them are diapers, and nothing is recycled.
+To put it briefly, everything that is inside them is diapers, and nothing is recycled.

 A new concept in full-body “stillsuits,” was influenced by the Dune film series.
 In the movies, some spacesuits clean drinking water by absorbing water lost through pee and sweat.